 Want to get involved?

 We have identified many families who are without running water and have no access to clean water.
 We have started to purchase 55 gallon water tanks with hand pumps to deliver to some of those families in desperate need of water.
-Our Navajo missionaries, Melton and Joseph, stop by those homes to fill up the 55 gallon tanks on a rotating basis as they go around the reservation delivering food, firewood, and other supplies.
-The total cost for a 55 gallon water tank and hand pump is $40.
+Our Navajo employees, Melton, Joseph and Dexter, stop by those homes to fill up the 55 gallon tanks on a rotating basis as they go around the reservation delivering food, firewood, and other supplies.
+The total cost for a 55 gallon water tank and hand pump is $80.
 If you are interested in purchasing a water tank and pump for a Navajo family that has no access to water, please contact us!

 There is a need for firewood and you can also purchase a cord of wood for $120 if you are interested and able to do so.
 Please specify when you make donations for firewood on your check or on an envelope.
 If making a donation for firewood online, please email firstname.lastname@example.org.